riyazhdholakia/BookaCruise/README.md

 Project Webiste Name: Cruising

 https://riyazhdholakia.github.io/CSC-SWE-Friends/
-Click link to see our website!
+*Click link to see our website!

+*Perferred way to run project is to, clone or download as zip and open up index.html file.

+*Database: Firebase

 Contributors:
 1. [Riyazh Dholakia](https://github.com/riyazhdholakia)